momentum-mod/website/server/README.md

 docker compose --profile full up -d
 ```

-This will build and start the MySQL, MinIO and main API containers.
+This will build and start the PostgreSQL, MinIO and main API containers.

 To override the NPM script we run to start up the API, set the CMD variable, e.g. to first seed the DB with mock data: